-Ecofys would like to thank all those that have contributed to this study.
-In addition we would like to thank the authors of the studies we have reviewed that have participated in very useful discussions on their work.
+In addition we would like to thank the authors of the studies reviewed in this study that have participated in very useful discussions on their work.
 These are representatives of EPA, CARB, LEI and the European Commission and Tim Searchinger on a personal note.

-12 October 2009

-Stijn Cornelissen, Bart Dehue and Steven Wonink
+30 September 2009 Stijn Cornelissen and Bart Dehue Ecofys

-Ecofys